Female Acupuncture Points Chart

 - UB40 (Weizhong): Located at the midpoint of the crease at the back of the knee.
 It's used for lower back pain, sciatica, and knee pain, alleviating muscle stiffness and spasms.

 Documenting the use of these points and their effects on patients is crucial for any acupuncture practice.
-Our SOAP notes for acupuncture template is invaluable for acupuncturists, facilitating accurate written, comprehensive session notes to enhance patient care and treatment planning.
+Our SOAP notes for acupuncture template are invaluable for acupuncturists, facilitating accurate written, comprehensive session notes to enhance patient care and treatment planning.

 How does acupuncture help support a female's health?